 9. What security tools and protections do you put in place?

 Also, your site should have an SSL Certificate.
-This ensures that the connection between your website and the vistor’s browser is encrypted.
+This ensures that the connection between your website and the visitor’s browser is encrypted.
 This is especially critical to have if you are collecting payments or any personal information on your site – not having this in place puts you and your visitors at risk.
 Also, many networks (especially schools and colleges, but also some businesses) will block access to sites without an SSL certificate.
 If you’re not sure whether your site is secure, look for a padlock in your address bar.
 For those using our hosting, all of our hosting plans include SSL certificates at no extra charge so you’re covered.
+We also include malware scanning tools, a firewall, and audit tools on every site we build and/or maintain.

 A website can be a big and important investment for your business or brand, so it’s critical that you understand what you’re getting.
 We’d love the opportunity to work with you, but we also want you to be successful regardless of who you work with.
 That’s why we’ve provided these questions – asking them will result in a better result for your project.